theriex/itsip/README.md

   * Select iTunes as the application, itsipCategorize as the menu title, and command-; as the keyboard shortcut.

-You can also update the comment text directly through iTunes (like you do for the star rating and the volume adjustment), just be careful not to mess up the encoded keyword/frequency information in the square brackets preceding the actual comment text.
+The comment text for any track can be updated directly through iTunes (like you do for the star rating and the volume adjustment), just be careful not to mess up the encoded keyword/frequency information in the square brackets preceding the actual comment text.

 Developer notes: